Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Judge May announced that the first bellwether trial in the Paragard MDL is set for May 2024.

-The status conference for the Paragard MDL was held.
+A status conference for the Paragard MDL was held.
 It focused on the status of fact sheets as well as responses to plaintiffs’ requests for documents.

 The number of Paragard lawsuits in the MDL reached 959.

-There are 876 cases in the Paragard MDL, with roughly 100 new claims filed each month.
+There are 876 cases in the Paragard MDL, with roughly 100 new Paragard claims filed each month.
 At the most recent status conference, a disagreement about how plaintiff profile forms should be worded was settled.

 The defendants’ motion to dismiss based on preemption was denied.